Dyab Abou Jahjah official website

 Dyab Abou Jahjah

 It is a bit odd to me that Leonard Cohen passed away few months ago without me writing about it.
-The man has composed a big part of the soundtrack of my life.
-But above all, and more than his music that is at times over-harmonic to be enjoyable, Cohen the poet is what interests me the most.
-Together with that of Mahmood Darwich and Nizar Kabbani, his poetry influenced me both politically and spiritually.
-Cohen was very political, and I am not speaking about that moment in his life when he went to sing for the Israeli troops during the 1973 war in Sinai.
-That Cohen who thought to rediscover his Jewish identity by posing on a picture with a mass murderer like Ariel Sharon was just a short lived phase in the existence of a more sophisticated soul.
+The man has composed a significant part of the soundtrack of my life.
+But above all, more than his music—at times overly harmonic to be truly enjoyable—it is Cohen the poet who interests me the most.
+Alongside Mahmoud Darwish and Nizar Qabbani, his poetry has shaped me both politically and spiritually.

 Read More